-The Multi-billion dollar Japanese company CSK bought Sega Enterprises in 1984, renamed it Sega Enterprises Ltd., put the HQ in Japan, and by 1986, Sega was trading on the Tokyo Stock Exchange.
+The multi-billion dollar Japanese company CSK bought Sega Enterprises in 1984, renamed it Sega Enterprises Ltd., put the HQ in Japan, and by 1986, Sega was trading on the Tokyo Stock Exchange.
 The chairman of CSK, who was also a friend of Rosen's, Isao Ookawa, became the new chairman of Sega Enterprises Ltd., and things were looking up. in 1985, Sega released the SG-1000 Mark III in Japan.
-Thanks to the release of the NES, Video games were starting to resurface in the US, and Sega of America was officially established as a business name in 1986.
+Thanks to the release of the Nintendo Entertainment System (NES), Video games were starting to resurface in the U.S., and Sega of America was officially established as a business name in 1986.

 Sega vs. Nintendo, The Epic Battle of Home Consoles (1987-1994)

-In 1991, Nintendo released the Super Famicom in Japan, or Super NES in North America (which came to be known as the SNES) as direct competition for the Genesis.
+In 1991, Nintendo released the Super Famicom in Japan, or Super Nintendo Entertainment System (SNES) in North America as direct competition for the Genesis.
 It had technically superior software, and a bunch of popular Nintendo franchises being released for it.
-In 1992 Sega released Sonic the Hedgehog 2, and fans went crazy over the game, Genesis was growing ever more popular, and Sonic 2 was, and still is, the highest selling Sega game ever made, selling 6 million copies as of June 2006.
+In 1992 Sega released Sonic the Hedgehog 2, and fans went crazy over the game, Genesis was growing ever more popular, and Sonic 2 was — and still is — the highest selling Sega game ever made, selling 6 million copies as of June 2006.
 Also in 1992 Sega released the Sega CD (called Mega-CD in all other regions except North America).
-This was an add-on to the genesis which used CD media which was more powerful and cheaper to produce than the Cartridge.
+This was an add-on to the Genesis which used CD media which was capable of higher storage capacities and cheaper to produce than the cartridge.
 This was a great opportunity for Sega to get the edge on Nintendo.
 However, with a disappointing game library full of games which were only upgraded ports of previously released games on the Genesis and an obsessive focus on FMV games the Sega CD didn't live up to its full potential.
 By 1994, the Genesis had lost the battle, in terms of sales.
 Nintendo had released key games for the SNES such as Donkey Kong Country, Super Metroid, and Star Fox, helping sales of their system, and elevating it past the sales of the Genesis with its Sega CD add-on.
-Not helping any, Sega Released another add-on for the genesis called the 32X that same year, trying to upgrade the power of their console cheaply, but consumers were not impressed, and the 32X only had a handful of games, many of which were just upgraded ports of older Genesis titles.
+Not helping any, Sega released another add-on for the genesis called the 32X that same year, trying to upgrade the power of their console cheaply, but consumers were not impressed, and the 32X only had a handful of games, many of which were just upgraded ports of older Genesis titles.
 Even if they lost the battle, the Mega Drive truly captured the hearts of many gamers everywhere, and was Sega's first large success.

 Also during 1990 and 1991 the Sega Game Gear was released to all countries.
 It had a total of 6 games for its launch and then soon spanning over multiple genres and over 300 games.
 Its game cartridges were not region coded, therefore any game could be played on any hand held anywhere in the world.